Moffran/calibrated_explanations/README.md

 Install
 -------

-First, you need a Python environment.
+`calibrated-explanations` is implemented in Python, so you need a Python environment.

-Then `calibrated-explanations` can be installed from PyPI:
+Install `calibrated-explanations` from PyPI:

 	pip install calibrated-explanations